C-Claus/Basic-BIM-Checker-for-Autodesk-Revit/README.md

 # Basic BIM Checker
 A growing number of players in the construction sector are taking part in the initiative to make use of a basic information delivery manual.
 The BIM Loket supports this initiative wholeheartedly.
 This small Add-In is trying to facilitate applying the BIM Basic IDM for everyone.
 It is a simple lightweight Revit Add-In to check for Categories, 0-Points, Levels, FireRating, Assembly Code and show materials.
-The Add-In does not produce a simple checklist, it is meant for the Revit user who is able to highlight the unspecified and unclassified elements to conform to a 3D model which meets the Basis IDM (Dutch: Basis ILS) requirements.
+The Add-In does not produce a simple checklist, it is meant for the Revit user who is able to highlight the unspecified and unclassified elements to conform to a 3D model which meets the Basic IDM (Dutch: Basis ILS) requirements.

 **Why does this Revit Add-in exist?**